Selection of LLM Fine-Tuning Data based on Orthogonal Rules: Appendix for Main Experiments

-\begin{itemize} \item \textbf{MMLU} \citep{maas-EtAl:2011:ACL-HLT2011}: MMLU is a comprehensive multitask test comprises multiple-choice questions from a wide range of knowledge domains.
+\begin{itemize} \item \textbf{IMDB} \citep{maas-EtAl:2011:ACL-HLT2011}: The IMDB dataset comprises 50,000 movie reviews and is designed for binary sentiment classification.
+For our evaluation, we select 25,000 test samples. \item \textbf{MMLU} \citep{maas-EtAl:2011:ACL-HLT2011}: MMLU is a comprehensive multitask test comprises multiple-choice questions from a wide range of knowledge domains.
 It spans subjects across the humanities, social sciences, hard sciences, and other critical learning areas, encompassing 57 tasks such as elementary mathematics, US history, computer science, law, and more.
-To achieve high accuracy on this test, models need to demonstrate extensive world knowledge and robust problem-solving capabilities. \item \textbf{IMDB} \citep{maas-EtAl:2011:ACL-HLT2011}: The IMDB dataset comprises 50,000 movie reviews and is designed for binary sentiment classification.
-For our evaluation, we select 25,000 test samples. \item \textbf{Winogrande} \citep{sakaguchi2021winogrande}: WinoGrande is a collection of 44,000 problems inspired by the Winograd Schema Challenge.
-It has been adjusted to enhance scale and robustness against dataset-specific bias.
-Designed as a fill-in-the-blank task with binary options, WinoGrande requires users to select the correct option for a given sentence based on commonsense reasoning. \item \textbf{SST-2} \citep{socher-etal-2013-recursive}: SST-2, or the Stanford Sentiment Treebank binary classification dataset, is a widely used resource for sentiment analysis tasks.
-Derived from movie reviews, it consists of 11,855 single sentences, each annotated for sentiment polarity. \item \textbf{ARC-Easy and ARC-Challenge} \citep{yadav2019quick}: The AI2’s Reasoning Challenge (ARC) dataset is designed for evaluating multiple-choice question-answering systems.
-It consists of science exam questions for grades 3 to 9 and is divided into two subsets: Easy and Challenge.
-The Challenge subset comprises more complex questions that necessitate advanced reasoning skills.
-Typically, questions offer four answer choices, although a small fraction (less than 1\%) may present three or five options.
-The dataset also features a Knowledge Base (KB) containing 14.3 million unstructured text passages to support reasoning and answer generation. \item \textbf{HumanEval} \citep{chen2021evaluating}: The HumanEval benchmark evaluates Python programming skills with 164 problems, each comprising a function signature, docstring, function body, and unit tests.
+To achieve high accuracy on this test, models need to demonstrate extensive world knowledge and robust problem-solving capabilities. \item \textbf{HumanEval} \citep{chen2021evaluating}: The HumanEval benchmark evaluates Python programming skills with 164 problems, each comprising a function signature, docstring, function body, and unit tests.
 In a zero-shot setting, models generate code using top-p sampling (p=0.95) until stop words are reached.
 Pass@k metrics (k=1, 10, 100) are calculated with n=200 samples per problem, estimating the success rate following Chen et al.'s approach.
 Success is determined by whether at least one solution is correct within k attempts, with temperature controlling randomness in generation.
 This benchmark measures model performance in solving programming tasks with increasing attempts. \item \textbf{MBPP} \citep{austin2021program}: The MBPP benchmark contains around 1,000 crowd-sourced Python programming problems, designed for entry-level programmers.
 Each problem includes a task description, a code solution, and 3 test cases.
 The evaluation is performed on the test set from index 11 to 511.
 In a few-shot setting, the InCoder-style prompt is used, where the task description and one solution are provided to guide the model.
-The prompt format is \texttt{f'"""\{description\}\{test\_example\}"""'}.
+The prompt format is \texttt{f'"""\{description\}\{test\_example\}"""'}..
 By default, \texttt{prompt\_type\_mbpp} is set to \texttt{incoder}, and optionally, the solution can be included using \texttt{include\_solution\_mbpp=True}.
 We use single generation per problem (pass@1), and for pass@k estimation, we generate n=15 samples per problem, similar to the HumanEval approach.
 The evaluation focuses on pass@1 success rates.